-The Reconfigure Network is a group of feminist cybersecurity practitioners and researchers who aim to advance industry and academia by using citizen science and action research methods.
+The Reconfigure Network is a group of feminist cybersecurity practitioners and researchers founded at the Oxford Internet Institute.
 This report would not exist without the hard work of the following individuals, as well as the contributions of community partners and workshop participants throughout the project.
 We are forever indebted to everyone's enthusiasm and good-natured collaboration.

-This project was also made possible by a UK Research & Innovation Citizen Science Exploration Grant.
+This project was supported by a UK Research & Innovation Citizen Science Exploration Grant.